kubernetes/website/content/en/docs/concepts/services-networking/ingress.md

 ## Hostname Wildcards
 Hosts can be precise matches (for example “`foo.bar.com`”) or a wildcard (for example “`*.foo.com`”).
-Precise matches require that the http host header matches the Host setting.
-Wildcard matches require the http host header is equal to the suffix of the wildcard rule.
+Precise matches require that the HTTP `host` header matches the `host` field.
+Wildcard matches require the HTTP `host` header is equal to the suffix of the wildcard rule.

 | Host        | Host header       | Match?                                            |
 | ----------- |-------------------| --------------------------------------------------|